 Trying for a baby

-Deciding to have a baby is a really exciting time and you will be thinking about many aspects of your life.
+Deciding to have a baby is an exciting time and you will be thinking about many aspects of your life.
 This is a great chance for you to make some healthy changes to your lifestyle and eating habits before your family grows.

 It is particularly important that your diet and lifestyle are healthy when you are trying for a baby and during pregnancy.
 This is because your eating and lifestyle habits not only influence your own health and fertility, but can also affect your growing baby if you get pregnant.

-If you are planning on having a baby, this section will provide you with some useful information to help you prepare your body for pregnancy.
+If you are planning to have a baby, this section will provide you with some useful information to help you prepare your body for pregnancy.

 This article covers the following: